A new discriminant algebra construction: Introduction

 \begin{mainthm}[proven as \cref{base-change}] If $R$ is a ring and $A$ is an $R$-algebra of rank $n$, and $R'$ is any $R$-algebra, let $A'$ denote $R'\otimes_R A$, an $R'$-algebra of rank $n$.
 Then there is a canonical isomorphism $R'\otimes_R \discalg{A/R}\cong \discalg{A'/R'}$. \end{mainthm}

-The second criterion gives an explicit description of the discriminant algebra in the case that $2$ is invertible, and is a direct generalization of the discriminant algebra of a field extension we gave at the beginning of the introduction.
+Deligne's second requirement is an explicit description of the discriminant algebra in the case that $2$ is invertible, and is a generalization of the idea of adjoining to the base ring a square root of the discriminant of the algebra with respect to some basis.

-\begin{mainthm} If $2$ is a unit in $R$ and $A$ is an $R$-algebra of rank $n$, then there is an $R$-algebra isomorphism $\discalg{A/R}\simto R\oplus \extpower^nA$, where the latter is given the $R$-algebra structure whose identity element is $(1,0)$, and where the product of two elements $a,b\in\extpower^n A$ is via the discriminant form: $a\cdot b := \disc{A/R}(a,b)\in R$. \end{mainthm}
+\begin{mainthm} If $2$ is a unit in $R$ and $A$ is an $R$-algebra of rank $n$, then there is an $R$-algebra isomorphism $\discalg{A/R}\simto R\oplus \extpower^nA$, where the latter is given the $R$-algebra structure whose identity element is $(1,0)$, and where the product of two elements $a,b\in\extpower^n A$ is via the discriminant form: $a\cdot b \coloneqq \disc{A/R}(a,b)\in R$. \end{mainthm}